open/close all folders

-- In "Mr. Monk and the Actor," though some of the comedy was truly not necessary, one scene that is funny no matter how you look at it is when Stottlemeyer and Disher sit in during rehearsal for filming of The Killer Astronaut, the TV movie adaptation of the events of "Mr. Monk and the Astronaut".
-It starts off with the Stottlemeyer actor talking on a prop cell phone, but things get extremely awkward for Stottlemeyer and Disher when they discover that "Randy" is played by a woman!
-Furthermore, "she" is now Stottlemeyer's romantic partner in the new movie.
+- In "Mr. Monk and the Actor," one scene that is funny no matter how you look at it is when Stottlemeyer and Disher sit in during rehearsal for filming of The Killer Astronaut, the TV movie adaptation of the events of "Mr. Monk and the Astronaut".
+Things get extremely awkward for Stottlemeyer and Disher when they discover that "Randy" is played by a woman!
+Furthermore, a romantic subplot has been added between "Randy" and "Stottlemeyer"!
 Really more so when the actors lean in and kiss.Captain Leland Stottlemeyer: That never happened.Lt.
 Randall Disher: Not even once.

 - This Webisode.
 Monk evens out a couple of blood vials, so the doctor is telling an elderly couple, "Mr. and Mrs. Grubermen, your blood tests are back. [to the wife] You're pregnant.
 [She is startled; the doctor turns to her husband] And so are you."

 - In "Mr. Monk Fights City Hall," the entire scene with the "Hot Dog Czar" runs on funny.
 Like their utter disregard of common sense food safety.
-Also, while being questioned, George Gionopolis has chest pains and looks like he's about to have a heart attack, and apparently his doctors can't figure out what causes these to happen three times a week (Monk is surprised).
+Also, while being questioned, George Gionopolis has chest pains and looks and sounds like he's about to have a heart attack, and apparently his doctors can't figure out what causes these to happen three times a week (Monk is surprised).
 Also, in their all "meat" hot dogs, they use "meat" (note: they are required by law to put the word in quotes).